Paddan Aram: In the Hebrew Bible

 Paddan Aram designates the area of Harran in upper Mesopotamia.
 "Paddan Aram" and "Haran" may be dialectical variations regarding the same locality as paddanū and harranū are synonyms for "road" or "caravan route" in Akkadian.

 Padan-aram or Padan appears in 11 verses in the Hebrew Bible, all in Genesis.
 Adherents of the documentary hypothesis often attribute most of these verses to the priestly source and the remainder to a later redactor.

-The city of Harran, where Abraham and his father Terah settled after leaving Ur of the Chaldees, while en route to Canaan, according to the Genesis 11:31, was located in Paddan Aram, that part of Aram Naharaim that lay along the Euphrates.
+The city of Harran, where Abraham and his father Terah settled after leaving Ur of the Chaldees, while en route to Canaan, according to the Genesis 11:31, was located in Paddan Aram, that part of Aram-Naharaim "Aram between the Rivers" that lay along the Euphrates.
 Abraham's brother Nahor settled in the area.
 Abraham's nephew Bethuel, son of Nahor and Milcah, and father of Laban and Rebecca, lived in Padan-aram.
 Abraham sent his steward back there to find a wife among his kinfolk for his son, Isaac.
 The steward found Rebecca.